Vocational Education and Training (VET) courses are one of the fastest growing areas of education in secondary school.

 MEM20413 – Certificate II Engineering Pathways

-52824WA – Certificate II in Building and Construction (Pathway – Trades)
+CPC20220 – Certificate II in Construction Pathways

-Online at Merredin College
+Online at Merredin College:

-52831WA – Certificate IV in Preparation for Health and Nursing Studies
+52895WA – Certificate IV in Preparation for Health and Nursing Studies

 External Training Opportunities